bazaarvoice/emodb/docs/_posts/2016-08-31-mapreduce.md

 The EmoDB map-reduce libraries can source from either the EmoDB application or from Stash (S3 or HDFS, depending where your stash is exported to).
 Although both are documented here you are _strongly_ encouraged to use Stash when possible for the following reasons:

-* It helps by reducing load on EmoDb servers that are serving real-time consumers.
+* It helps by reducing load on EmoDB servers that are serving real-time consumers.
 * It helps your hadoop jobs because S3 access is faster and not subject to potential rate limiting by EmoDB.